 - Thanks you for a pledge you don’t remember making.

 - Uses high-pressure tactics like trying to get you to donate immediately, without giving you time to think about it and do your research.

 - Asks for donations in cash or asks you to wire money.

 - Offers to send a courier or overnight delivery service to collect the donation immediately.

 - Guarantees sweepstakes winnings in exchange for a contribution.
 By law, you never have to give a donation to be eligible to win a sweepstakes.

-- If you believe you have been victimized investment fraud or if you wish to report suspicious activity, please file a report here.
+For additional information regarding this article and additional resources please visit the FTC.
+If you believe you have been victimized by a charity scam or wish to report suspicious activity, please file a report here.